cathamm96/MovieTracker/README.md

 DISPLAY MENU: The Display Menu Function displays a Key Value Pair menu with seven options for the user.
 There is a Console.Clear line at the beginning to keep the app organized and not overwhelming to anyone cycling through multiple options.

 ADD FILM: This references WriteJSON to allow users to add films to their lists.
-Depending on the file name referenced in the function, the film will either be added to WatchList.json (menu option 1), or CompletedList.json (menu option 4).
+Depending on the file name referenced in the method, the film will either be added to WatchList.json (menu option 1), or CompletedList.json (menu option 4).

 REMOVE FILM: The Remove Film option is only applicable to WatchList.json and enables the user to remove a film from their Watch List after seeing the movie, or deciding not to see it.

-VIEW FILM: Like the Add Film function, this applies to both the Watch List and Completed List.
+VIEW FILM: Like the Add Film method, this applies to both the Watch List and Completed List.
 It references WatchList.json in menu option 3 to display the Watch List to the user and references CompletedList.json in menu Option 5 to display that list.

-WHAT TO WATCH: This acts in a unique way to the other functions.
-If the user wants to watch a movie, but cannot decide what to watch, this function will read WatchList.json, then generate a random number between 1 and the number of items in the Watch List, and will then return one movie for the user to watch.
+WHAT TO WATCH: This acts in a unique way to the other methods.
+If the user wants to watch a movie, but cannot decide what to watch, this method will read WatchList.json, then generate a random number between 1 and the number of items in the Watch List, and will then return one movie for the user to watch.

 WRITEJSON: This function will add the user input of a movie title to a list and then serialize it into one of the JSON files depending on the menu option selected.